 - Research existing reporting services/software to identify potential resources.

-- Recommendations for development or identification of a customizable database and linked phone system.
+- Develop recommendations for development or identification of a customizable database and linked phone system.

 Project Tasks and Deliverables